Updated: Nov 14, 2022

 Shattered bones, ruptured discs, amputation of limbs or other body parts, severely torn muscles and ligaments, and various degrees/kinds of paralysis are only a few of the conceivable personal injuries.
 Car accidents, big-rig accidents, motorcycle accidents, pedestrian accidents, slip-and-fall mishaps, workplace injuries, watercraft accidents, injuries caused by defective or unsafe items, and more are all common causes of catastrophic injuries.

 However, we'd like to concentrate on five of the most common forms of catastrophic injuries that occur in Los Angeles and throughout California.
 Consider one of our prescreened California Lawyers in your California Attorney Search.

-Unsafe working conditions, as well as the improper storage or disposal of hazardous chemicals, can result in serious burn injuries.
-The majority of burn injuries might have been avoided, but they happened because of people's or companies' careless conduct or inaction.
+Unsafe working conditions and improper storage or disposal of hazardous chemicals can result in serious burn injuries.
+Most burn injuries might have been avoided, but they happened because of people's or companies' careless conduct or inaction.
 Defective vehicle parts or other products can also result in painful, scarring burns.

 A severe burn can result in exorbitant medical costs, with first care alone costing hundreds of thousands of dollars.
 Furthermore, many effects of severe burns do not manifest themselves for years.

 Every year in the United States, an estimated 100,000 major brain injuries or incidences of major brain trauma occur.
 However, it's difficult to estimate the actual number because many people with brain injuries don't realize it for months or years, and some never learn that brain trauma is the source of their ongoing bad symptoms.